-Conversely, films within films have been a staple too of Hollywood and non-Hollywood film productions.
-Examples include the classic musical Singing in the Rain (1952); Truffaut’s Day for Night (1973), Altman’s The Player (1992) to name but a few, are examples of filmmaking actually being the subject of the movie.
-As storytelling has further evolved, Harold Pinter’s adaptation of The French Lieutenant’s Woman (1981) shows both events of John Fowles original text, but at the same time, the author of the novel involved in a love affair thus reflecting events of the book.
-Lastly, postmodern films such as The Purple Rose of Cairo (1984) and The Last Action Hero (1993) even have characters from the on-screen cinema world enter the “real” world and vice versa.
+Conversely, films within films have also become a staple of Hollywood and non-Hollywood film productions.
+Examples include the classic musical Singing in the Rain; Truffaut’s Day for Night, Altman’s The Player to name but a few, are examples of filmmaking actually being the subject of the movie.
+As storytelling has further evolved, Harold Pinter’s adaptation of The French Lieutenant’s Woman shows both events of John Fowles original text, but at the same time, the author of the novel involved in a love affair thus reflecting events of the book.
+Lastly, postmodern films such as The Purple Rose of Cairo and The Last Action Hero even have characters from the on-screen cinema world enter the “real” world and vice versa.

 Narrative, postmodern and semiotic theorists gather plays, stories and films which quote from other texts under the umbrella of meta-fiction.
 Indeed, many studies, including those by post-structuralists Julia Kristeva, Gerard Genette, and subsequently by academic Daniela Casellis, assert intertextuality or meta-textuality is a shaping of a text’s meaning by another text, as well as a production within texts.

 Meta-textuality often involves allusion, quotation, pastiche, parody, homage and translation.
 It also enables the writer or director to differentiate their product and make it somehow fresh and contemporary.